chrisspencer1013/NHacks_Android/README.md

   }
 ```

-*Is there a better way to do this?* We are repeating the same exact code in each else if statment.
+*Is there a better way to do this?* We are repeating the same exact code in each else if statement.

 We can use the logical or `||` in this case where one or the other might be true.